T-O-R-U-S/Shrimp1/README.md

 ## The Shrimp built-in functions

 ### Flow control
+`loop` -- repeats an action a given number of times. `loop 15 do anyFunc`.
+If anyFunc displayed `hey!` once, within this loop, it's displayed 15 times

-`if` -- A basic if statement.
+`if` -- a basic if statement.
 Checks if the first argument passed is equal to true, and executes a function block (second argument) if it is.

 `if?` is similar to the `if` statement, but it is distinct in that it uses JavaScript's rules for the partial equal.
 E.g, 0 is false, 1 is true.